SEC-010: Radiation Worker Protection during Pregnancy

 Declared Pregnant Worker:

-A woman who has voluntarily informed the licensee, in writing, of the pregnancy and the estimated date of conception.
-The declaration remains in effect until the declared pregnant woman withdraws the declaration in writing or is no longer pregnant.
+An individual who has voluntarily informed the licensee, in writing, of their pregnancy and the estimated date of conception.
+The declaration remains in effect until the declared pregnant worker withdraws the declaration in writing or is no longer pregnant.

 Units used to quantify radiation dose equivalent.